The Storm Has Just Begun: Background

 The "Storm Has Just Begun" was written by Nelson in his hometown of Abbott, Texas when he was twelve years old and played for the local polka band.
 In 1955, Nelson moved to Pleasanton, Texas, where he auditioned for a disc jockey job in KBOP.

 With the equipment of the station, Nelson made his first two recordings.
 He recorded "The Storm Has Just Begun" along with "When I've Sung My Last Hillbilly Song".
 He recorded the tracks on a used reel-to-reel tape, over a farm market report that could be heard under the song.
 He sent the demos to Charlie Fitch, head of the local label SARG Records.
 Fitch rejected Nelson's recordings.Encouraged by his mother, Nelson then sent a demo containing the song to Grandpappy Smith, owner of the Melody Ranch dance hall in Eugene, Oregon.
 Smith, who also owned recording labels, booked Nelson to play in his hall in May 1955.
-After the date, Nelson did not receive a recording contract nor he was booked again on the venue.
+After the date, Nelson did not receive a recording contract nor was he booked again on the venue.